Minoqi/minos-UUID-generator-for-godot-csharp/README.md

 ## Features

-- Custom node (UUIDManager) that stores the UUID
+- Custom node (UUIDManagerCSharp) that stores the UUID
 - Automatically generates UUID when node is created
 - Automatically removes UUID when node is deleted
 - (Optional) debug messages to make sure UUIDs are always working